A pacemaker is a small medical device that’s placed in the chest or abdomen to correct certain heart problems.

 How is a pacemaker inserted?

-To have a pacemaker inserted, you will have minor surgery under an anaesthetic.
+A pacemaker is inserted in minor surgery under an anaesthetic.

-During surgery, your doctor or cardiologist will insert a wire into a large vein under your collarbone and thread it through to your heart.
-The doctor will check it is in the right place with an X-ray.
+During surgery, the doctor or cardiologist will insert a wire into a large vein under the collarbone and thread it through to the heart.
+The doctor will check it is in the right place with an x-ray.

-The small box containing the battery and pulse generator is inserted in a little cut just under the skin of your chest or abdomen.
-It is attached to the wire from your heart.
+The small box containing the battery and pulse generator is inserted in a little cut just under the skin of the chest or abdomen.
+It is attached to the wire from the heart.
 Sometimes a second wire is needed.